RavoPL/islamic-quiz/README.md

 ## Features

-The website consists of X pages and Y features
+The website consists of 5 pages and Y features

 ### Logo and Navigation Bar
 * Featured on all three separate pages of the website